FerreroJeremy/ln2sql/README.md

 # ln2sql

-<b>ln2sql is a NLP tool to query a database in natural language.</b> The tool inputs a data model and a sentence and translate the latter in a valid SQL statement able to query the data model.
+<b>ln2sql is a NLP tool to query a database in natural language.</b> The tool takes in input a data model and a sentence and translate the latter in a valid SQL statement able to query the input data model.

 ##### Scientific paper

-The tool is described in the following French paper (which can be found in the <i>docs/</i> directory), although since it greatly diverged for reasons of <b>generic programming and speed optimizations</b>.
+The initial tool is described in the following French paper (which can be found in the <i>docs/</i> directory):

 <i><a rel="license" href="https://www.researchgate.net/publication/278965118_fr2sql_Interrogation_de_bases_de_donnees_en_francais">Benoît Couderc and Jérémy Ferrero. fr2sql : Database Query in French. (fr2sql : Interrogation de bases de données en français [in French]).
 In Proceedings of the 17th RECITAL (affiliated with the 22th TALN Conference).
 June 2015.
 Caen, France.
 ATALA. pp.1-12 </a></i>

+Please cite the paper if you use ln2sql.

 #### Differences between the version of the paper <i>(fr2sql)</i> and this version <i>(ln2sql)</i>

+ln2sql is not the state-of-the-art tool for copyright reasons.
+It's just a quick & dirty Python wrapper but it has some speed optimizations.

 * [A data model is only learn from a parsing of a SQL dump file.
 Thus, <b>no database connection is needed</b>.](https://github.com/FerreroJeremy/ln2sql#database-input)